Fission Hits 61.09m total composite >10,000 cps with Metallurgical Drilling at R780E Zone

-(firmenpresse) - KELOWNA, BRITISH COLUMBIA -- (Marketwired) -- 08/14/17 -- FISSION URANIUM CORP.
-(TSX: FCU)(OTCQX: FCUUF)(FRANKFURT: 2FU) ("Fission" or "the Company") is pleased to announce the completion of the summer 2017 portion of the Pre-Feasibility Study "PFS" drilling, including three large diameter holes for metallurgical sample collection and three geotechnical core holes, to generate rock quality data including strength testing, related to the proposed open pit and underground mining areas of the Triple R deposit.
-Of particular note is hole PLS17-MET-C (line 660E), which intersected 153.5m total composite mineralization, including 61.09m total composite greater than 10,000 cps.
+FISSION URANIUM CORP. ("Fission" or the Company" - http://www.commodity-tv.net/c/search_adv/?v=297377) is pleased to announce the completion of the summer 2017 portion of the Pre-Feasibility Study PFS drilling, including three large diameter holes for metallurgical sample collection and three geotechnical core holes, to generate rock quality data including strength testing, related to the proposed open pit and underground mining areas of the Triple R deposit.
+Of particular note is hole PLS17-MET-C (line 660E), which intersected 153.5m total composite mineralization, including 61.09m total composite >10,000 cps.
 In addition, work related to long-term hydrogeology analysis and detailed baseline environmental studies is on-going.

 Results of the Phase 2 Metallurgical Study core drilling, designed to collect representative mineralized material from 3 discrete locations within the R780E zone of the Triple R deposit (west, central and east part of the zone), were successful in all measures and, overall, the mineralization met or exceeded expectations based off the resource model with respect to width and strength of mineralization.